 You’re performing in a concert: completely aware of how your fingers feel when they strum the chords on your guitar.

-You’re writing a novel or poem: entirely fixated on the tone, meaning, and rhythm of the words you’re stringing together.
+You’re writing an article for a freelancing client: entirely fixated on the tone, meaning, and rhythm of the words you’re stringing together.

-Certain activities are more conducive to flow than others.
+Flow is easier to reach in some situations than others.
 Creative and athletic endeavors are perfect, because you can’t excel without pushing yourself.
+If you’re forced to answer incoming calls on the fly, finding flow won’t be easy.

 Flow occurs at the intersection of boredom and anxiety.